pwighton/ci-qms/QM-001--QualityManual.md

 -   Data integrity principles and their role in maintaining data quality
 -   Financial disclosure obligations for investigators

-All training requirements should be documented in each Clinical Study Protocol.
+All training requirements should be documented in each Study Protocol.
 All training shall be documented in training records.

 #### 6.1.2 Systems, Equipment and Infrastructure